freeletics/khonshu/README.md

 ## StateMachine

-`StateMachine` is a very simple interface to implement a StateMachine with the concept of emitting state through a `StateFlow` and receiving input actions to mutate that state.
+`StateMachine` is a very simple interface to implement a StateMachine with the concept of emitting state through a `kotlinx.coroutines.flow.Flow` and receiving input actions to mutate that state.

 For an example on how to build such a state machine check out [FlowRedux][2].
 To connect a `StateMachine` to a user interface you can look at [Renderer][3] for the Android View world.
-In compose the `StateMachine` can be observed using `produceState()` and actions can be dispatched to it by simply launching them from a `CoroutineScope` created with `rememberCoroutineScope()`.
+When using Compose UI the `StateMachine` can be observed with `produceState()` and actions can be dispatched to it by simply launching them from a `CoroutineScope` created with `rememberCoroutineScope()`.

 ```groovy